cgshep/pymsh/README.md

 ### Why Is This Useful?

-If you have a collection of elements where order does not matter (e.g., tags on a file, items in a shopping cart), a normal hash function, such as SHA256 or MD5, might give different results depending on how you list the items.
+If you have a collection of elements where order does not matter (e.g., tags on a file, items in a shopping cart), a normal hash function, such as SHA256 or MD5, will give different results depending on how you list the items.
 A multiset hash ensures the same final hash regardless of item ordering.

 Furthermore, some MSHs in this library can be updated one item at a time.
 This is especially handy if you handle large or streaming data and want to maintain a running hash without reprocessing everything.